I will do high end jewelry retouch in photoshop

 Board for freelance & contract work

 I am mdraju24.
+Thanks for visiting my post.
 I have been working with some outstanding corporate jewelry retouch.
-I have 6 year's professional experience in jewelry retouching jobs.
+I have 6 year's professional experience in adobe photoshop mainly jewelry retouch jobs.

 My jewelry retouch services